Living In Reality*+

-Every now and then you will hear someone say that so and so has lost touch with reality or some such thing.
-Or they may even question the existence of reality.
-So I think it’s worth thinking about, the question, what is reality?
+Every now and then you will hear someone say that so and so has lost touch with reality, or some such thing.
+Or you may hear of others yet who even question the existence of reality… whatever that means.
+So I think the topic of reality is worth thinking about.
 It might seem like a dumb question at first, but it isn’t really.
 In fact, it’s a question you should be asking yourself regularly.
 So, to begin, let’s look at the definition of the word.
 It is “The state of things as they actually exist”.
 My own one-word definition is, “truth.”
-And as you will learn in this life dear children, truth can at times be quite evasive.
+And as you will learn in this life dear children, truth can, at times, be quite evasive.

 As I’ve discussed before in these letters, we are living in two different worlds at the same time.
 There is the natural world and the spiritual world.
 So granted, if we are defining reality in terms of this material world only, then the question of reality might rightly be judged as a dumb one.
 Not many people question the existence of physical things.

 However, we should remember that some things are abstract, that is to say that they’re neither physical or spiritual.
 A man can be living with his wife, for example, and have no idea that she is secretly planning to divorce him in a year.
 He may be making plans for his family’s future, but unfortunately, he’s not living in reality.
-He is in fact ignorant of reality and is on a collision course with it.
+He is, in fact, ignorant of reality and is on a collision course with it.
 So let us first conclude that one does not need to acknowledge the existence of a spiritual world to understand that reality extends beyond physical things.
-That is the first challenge, even for the atheist, of keeping our feet firmly planted in reality.
-And it is also important to consider that had this man acknowledged the spiritual world, namely the existence of a personal God and Savior, it might well have helped him avoid his blissful ignorance.
+Knowledge of the actual reality is the first challenge, even for the atheist, for keeping our feet firmly planted.

 Another barrier to grasping reality is change.
 As time moves along things seem to be in a constant state of flux.
 Standards appear to morph over time.
-So, since we all experience this change, especially in social mores, we can see how we could see change as normal.
-And we can also see how we could then define reality as that which we consider normal based on our experience.
-It has become normal and acceptable, for example, that it is good for a woman to have her unborn child put to death because she doesn’t want him.
-That is normal, so it is what we experience, and so it is reality and so it is moral.
-Increasingly, understanding reality as a mixed bag of propositions that contradict each other defines the culture in which you live.
-Such a culture is in the process of losing touch with reality.
-So be warned, to buy into the cultural mindset of “normal” is to exit reality.
-But we will discover that reality is not simply wished away.
-It has a way of imposing itself on us after all.
+So, since we all experience this change, especially in social mores, you can see how we could base reality on the changes we experience.
+It has become normal and acceptable, for example, that it is good for a woman to have her unborn child put to death because she doesn’t want it.
+That is what we experience, and so it is normal, and so it is reality, and so it is moral.

 As older generations die, with them die an old and more realistic way of seeing this world.
-As the young of each new generation enter society they will not only be the product of 12 years of secular humanist education, they will also increasingly be the product of parents who are themselves products of secular humanist’s education.
+As the offspring of every following generation enters society they will not only be the product of 12 to 16 years of the Secular Humanist education, they will also increasingly be the product of parents who are themselves products of Secular Humanist education.
 The world you are living in, therefore, is in the midst of a great shift.
-The mindset that there is no truth will not only be prevalent in your world, it will become even more prevalent with the passage of time.
+The mindset that there is no truth will not only be prevalent in your world, it will become even more prevalent in the world that is coming.
 You can expect, therefore, that anyone who holds that absolute truth does exist will be seen as abnormal, and even immoral.
 This reality will present you with some challenges that are, perhaps, unique to your time.
-You must not only hold fast to the truth that there is truth, you must hold fast to the truth.
+You must not only hold fast to the truth that there is truth, you must also hold fast to the truth.

 It is a stubborn thing, reality.
 Man cannot create or rearrange it to suit his preferences or pleasures.
 You will either live in reality, or you will be on a collision course with it.
 If I believe that I can jump off a cliff and not get hurt, the moment I jump I will have set an appointment with reality, no matter how much I deny its existence on the way down.
 In the same way, if I set sail on the sea of life in a ship constructed on the basis that truth can’t be known, I will have also set an appointment with reality.
 Unfortunately for me however, since I deny that I can know truth, I won’t even realize that it was my own faulty compass that brought my life smashing against the rocky shores of reality.
-Such is the nature of truth I suppose.
-If you deny it can be known, then a shipwrecked life is nothing more than “stuff happens”.
 But you don’t have to live this way.